patchew-project/qemu/docs/system/replay.rst

 ``empty.qcow2`` drive does not connected to any virtual block device and used for VM snapshots only.

+``rrsnapmode`` can be used to select just an initial snapshot or periodic snapshots, with ``rrsnapcount`` specifying the number of periodic snapshots to maintain, and ``rrsnaptime`` the amount of run time in seconds between periodic snapshots.

 .. _network-label:

 Network devices